yusif-ifraimov/FlapPy_Bird_SWT/README.md

 * SmartType Code Completion (**Ctrl+⇧ Shift+Space**)

 ## 8. DSL
 This part was quite tricky.
 Basically because of the PyGame.
 So the main problem with the PyGame is that it operates with seperate GUI.
 As in our case a small rectangular window.
-Basically, it is nearly [impossible](https://stackoverflow.com/questions/6044316/how-can-i-insert-a-console-in-to-a-pygame-window) to implement console within the GUI in order to type in commands.
-Especially, with such a dynamic game as Flappy Bird where you must use PyGame's pygame.event.get() feature.
-All this because ["Pygame is designed for making (graphical) games, so it only captures key presses when there is a window displayed."](https://stackoverflow.com/questions/9815995/read-console-input-using-pygame)
+Basically, it is nearly [impossible](https://stackoverflow.com/questions/6044316/how-can-i-insert-a-console-in-to-a-pygame-window) to implement console within the GUI in order to type in our DSL commands.
+Especially, with such dynamic game as Flappy Bird where you must use PyGame's pygame.event.get() feature (and type in very fast).
+All this because ["Pygame is designed for making (graphical) games, so it only captures key presses when there is a window displayed."](https://stackoverflow.com/questions/9815995/read-console-input-using-pygame) <br>

+**However**, there is one wonderfull thing.
+All games have a DSL in them since in order to 'speak' with the game you use specific key inputs and combinations.
+As in our case: (**q**), (**space**),(**space**+**1**), (**⇧**),(**esc**) etc. So that is a DSL Snippet!

+But I thought that it would still be nice to include some sort of console DSL, so the user can put in commands there.
+As I said it is impossible to control the gamplay from the console, **but** it is possible to use Domain Specific Language for some of our game's settings!

+So I built a small DSL Snippet which allow user to set the mode of the game and then start to play the game.

+Below you will find demos.

 **Running Game in Furry Off Mode trough DSL**
 <p align="center">